canweriotnow/octopress/source/_posts/2012-05-08-simplicity.markdown

 ```

-Okay, maybe not as pretty as Ruby, but Clojure has its own amazing properties I can't even begin to go into... but I will be posting more on Clojure in the future.
+Okay, maybe not as "pretty" as Ruby, but Clojure has its own amazing properties I can't even begin to go into... but I will be posting more on Clojure in the future.

+Anyhow, I just mentioned that implementing an accumulator generator in Clojure is "less straightforward" than in a language like Python or Ruby (or, for that matter, Lisps like Scheme or Common Lisp).
+Why is this?
+As I mentioned previously, Clojure, while technically an "impure" functional language (as in, side-effects are allowed), tries to keep side-effects to the side as a special case; so, for instance, most data structures in Clojure are immutable.

+"Wait," you might exclaim, "that seems harder to work with!
+Aren't immutable data structures introducing complexity!?!?"

+Clearly, if you share this opinion, you've never tried to deal with concurrency.
+Clojure's preference for immutable data structures isn't _easier_ than the usual acceptance of side-effects; but it is _simpler._ Making me think before I do an operation for side-effects in effect makes me think hard about many cases where I have an opportunity to complect my code.

+I've heard the argument that Python's bondage-and-discipline approach to programmer freedom is comparable, but I call shenanigans.
+It's too much to go into here, but I think another day I'll go into everything that's wrong with "The Zen of Python."

+Anyhow...
+I thought these preliminary thoughts on what simplicity really means would be a good start for a blog entitled *Practical Elegance.*